 Information about Food Product Dating

-posted over 4 years ago by freetheneed from Free the Need
+posted almost 5 years ago by freetheneed from Free the Need

 Here are guidelines from the USDA regarding the dates on the canned goods in the Thanksgiving Baskets.
 Canned food included in the baskets follows the USDA safety information.
 The USDA states that canned foods are safe indefinitely as long as they are not exposed to freezing temperatures, or temperatures above 90 °F (32.2° C).
 Please follow the link below to get the full information from the USDA.